 One of the biggest problems facing prospective nursing students is the dreaded waiting list.
 Traditional university nursing programs can only start students once or maybe twice per year.
 In high population states like California and Texas, wait lists can stretch back three or four years.
 You could get a traditional bachelor’s degree (including three summers off) in the time it would take you to start classes in some nursing schools with a waitlist.

-Because Concordia University Texas’ ABSN program is designed to fit the growing needs of healthcare providers, we enroll three starts per year (January, May, and August) – meaning qualified students start classes when they are ready, not just when there is an opening for them.
-If prospective students have taken their life sciences and all other required prerequisites and passed with a 3.0 or higher, they can jump directly into the ABSN degree program and become a nurse in as few as 16 months.
+Because Concordia University Texas’ ABSN track is designed to fit the growing needs of healthcare providers, we enroll three starts per year (January, May, and August) – meaning qualified students start classes when they are ready, not just when there is an opening for them.
+If prospective students have taken their life sciences and all other required prerequisites and passed with a 3.0 or higher, they can jump directly into the ABSN track and become a nurse in as few as 16 months.

-What sets Concordia’s ABSN program apart is that our students learn how to offer spiritual care as well as physical healthcare, with a progressive faith-based approach that teaches our students to provide comfort as well as healing.
+What sets Concordia’s ABSN track apart is that our students learn how to offer spiritual care as well as physical healthcare, with a progressive faith-based approach that teaches our students to provide comfort as well as healing.

 Concordia University Texas is associated with The Lutheran Church-Missouri Synod, though students do not have to be a part of the Lutheran faith in order to study at Concordia University.
 A faith-based education can be valuable to those working in nursing in a variety of ways, from being able to create a positive rapport with your patients to enhancing a sense of purpose in serving others.

 We base our curriculum on the teachings of Martin Luther, an Augustinian monk and the founder of the Lutheran church.
 The fundamentals of the Lutheran learning philosophy are as follows: